 "That's just great, Amanda," you might be thinking about these tips.
 "But where the heck am I supposed to get these beautiful design assets?"

-Well, you're in luck -- it turns out that there are dozens of free resources for creating a great YouTube banner.
+You're in luck -- there are dozens of free resources for creating a great YouTube banner.
 Here are a few of our favorites: